piercefreeman/mountaineer/website/docs/quickstart.md

 This `render()` function is a core building block of Mountaineer.
 All Controllers need to have one.
 It defines all the data that your frontend will need to resolve its view.
 This particular controller retrieves all Todo items from the database, alongside the user's current IP.

-> [!TIP]
+!!! tip

-> render() functions accepts all parameters that FastAPI endpoints do: paths, query parameters, and dependency injected functions.
+    render() functions accepts all parameters that FastAPI endpoints do: paths, query parameters, and dependency injected functions.
 Right now we're just grabbing the `Request` object to get the client IP.

 Note that the database session is provided via dependency injection, which plug-and-plays with [FastAPI's](https://github.com/tiangolo/fastapi) Depends syntax.
 The standard library provides two main dependency providers: